 Bottom line, patients should be thoroughly educated with “before & after” photos of other PDT patients so that they are prepared for the peel and recovery.
 Additionally, though patients are fully functional during recovery, it is unlikely that anyone going through this wants to go out in public for 7-10 days… unless of course you are staring in a horror film, or your treatment happens to conveniently coincide with Halloween!

-Photodynamic Therapy performs its magic on severe sebaceous cysts in just a few minutes while singlet oxygen atoms are released within the glands.
-Thus, in a few hours PDT is complete, and the rest of the dramatic story is all about how your skin recovers.
+Photodynamic Therapy protocols combined with lasers perform their magic on severe sebaceous cysts in just a few minutes while singlet oxygen atoms are released within the glands.
+Thus, in a few hours the treatment is complete, and the rest of the dramatic story is all about how your skin recovers.
 The following elements can greatly enhance the recovery process and ensure the best possible results.

 As you can imagine, a dramatic purging of sebaceous glands in addition to a full epithelial peel, might present a fabulous opportunity for bacteria to settle in.
 Thus, as a precautionary measure, antibiotics are frequently prescribed for the course of the recovery.

 Accordingly, HBOT treatments are uniquely healing of many serious and debilitating conditions, and can reduce recovery time from many medical procedures including surgeries and PDT.
 A daily regimen of HBOT treatments will significantly accelerate the speed of recovery from PDT, and contribute to the best possible results during the regeneration of healthy new skin.

-Ozone: Ozone is one of the most powerful stimulants of physiological healing and regeneration in the natural world.
+Ozone is one of the most powerful stimulants of physiological healing and regeneration in the natural world.
 In addition to its spectacular antiseptic properties, treatments using ozone can bring about stunning healing of disease states, as well as the regeneration of healthy functioning tissue.

 Depending on the severity of the case, 2-3 treatments might be necessary.
 Fortunately, as sebaceous cysts are progressively shut down, each treatment is progressively easier to go through.
-Fortunately, once successful PDT treatments have been completed, a relapse of cystic acne is very rare.
+Once successful PDT treatments have been completed, a relapse of cystic acne is very rare.

-Accutane however, a very dangerous drug that has many terrible side effects occurring in a variety of other organ systems, some of which are debilitating and life-long.
+Accutane however, a very dangerous drug that has occurring in a variety of other organ systems, some of which are debilitating and life-long.
 Though the original drug was revoked by the FDA, it is still available through generic manufacturers, but under very restricted conditions.
 Many physicians refuse to prescribe it.

 About the Authors

 Doctors Alice Pien, MD and Asher Milgrom, Phd are established pioneers in the fields of Regenerative Medicine and Skincare.
-Their expertise ranges from advanced laser systems to stem cell medicine.
-Their medical education and advanced certifications span from medical schools of NY State University, the University of Chicago, to John Hopkins, Harvard and UCLA.
+Their expertise ranges from advanced laser systems to HCT/P – Stem Cell medicine.
+Their medical education and advanced certifications span from medical schools of NY State University, the University of Chicago, to Johns Hopkins, Harvard and UCLA.
 They approach medicine with the clinical expertise of over 85,000 successful treatments over the past 20 years and significant scientific research resulting in proprietary protocols that they customize for each individual patient.